Medically reviewed on May 2, 2018

 What are some things I need to know or do while I take Adalat CC?

-- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Adalat CC affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how Adalat CC (nifedipine extended-release tablets) affects you.

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.

-- It is rare, but worse chest pain and heart attack can happen after this medicine is first started or after the dose is raised.
+- It is rare, but worse chest pain and heart attack can happen after Adalat CC (nifedipine extended-release tablets) is first started or after the dose is raised.
 The risk may be greater in people who have very bad heart blood vessel disease.
 Talk with the doctor.